DaveVoorhis/EnterpriseExemplar/README.md

 All three have password `pwd`.

 The first successful login will automatically be granted 'ADMIN' role.
 Subsequent logins will be granted 'USER' role.
-Users will not appear in the application until they have logged in at least once.
+Users will not appear in the application under the 'Users' tab until they have logged in at least once.
 After users have logged in at least once, use the first successfully logged-in account (which has 'ADMIN' role) to grant permissions to roles and grant roles to users.